fstnetwork/Service-Friendly-Token-Standard/README.md

 }
 ```

-If the origin of the Token transfer needs to cancel the mis-sent Token transfer, it can be cancelled by manually increasing the nonce of the orign.
+If the origin of the Token transfer needs to cancel the mis-sent Token transfer or prevent any kinds of front-running attack, it can be cancelled by manually increasing the nonce of the origin.

 - `IncreaseNonce(address,uint256)` is an event emitted when the `nonce` increases via `delegateTransferAndCall()` and `increaseNonce()`.
-- `increaseNonce()` allows the Token holder (the origin of the Token transfer) to manually increase the nonce to make mis-sent Token transfer failed.
+- `increaseNonce()` allows the Token holder (the origin of the Token transfer) to manually increase the nonce to let mis-sent Token transfer failed.

 ```
 event IncreaseNonce(address indexed from, uint256 nonce);